Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 }
 ```
 - Note: **createContext is not a hook**.
 It is a standard function to create context obj hence it can be invoked(called) outside functional component unlike hooks.
-- Practical example - refer useContext.md file
+- Practical example - refer useContext.md file or check stackblitz App & child file

+## Lazy loading or code splitting
+1.

 ## Why React doesn't allow multiple elements in return?
 **1. Virtual DOM Efficiency**
 React uses the **Virtual DOM** to compare changes and efficiently update the UI.
-When a component returns a single root element, React can quickly determine what changed and apply the update.
-If there were multiple root elements, React would have to deal with more complexity during the reconciliation process, slowing down the rendering.
+When a component returns a **single root element**, React can **quickly determine** what changed and apply the update.
+If there were multiple root elements, React would have to deal with **more complexity** during the **reconciliation** process, slowing down the rendering.

 **2. HTML Structure Consistency**:
 - In HTML, every valid structure must have a single parent element.
 React follows this rule to ensure the structure is valid.